 If you do not understand the instructions on the box/bottle, ask your doctor or pharmacist for help.

 How much to take

-The usual dose in adults is one tablet three to four times a day, best taken 15 to 30 minutes before meals or food, and if
+The usual dose in adults is one tablet three times a day.

 How to take it

-MOTILIUM is best taken 15 to 30 minutes before meals or food.
+MOTILIUM is best taken 15 to 30 minutes before meals, and if necessary at bedtime.